rboyer503/fs-interpreter/README.md

 This software was developed as an exploratory effort to apply machine vision and machine learning algorithms to develop AI capable of interpreting a subset of sign language known as fingerspelling (https://en.wikipedia.org/wiki/Fingerspelling).
 The software is designed to recognize the letters of the American Manual Alphabet (https://en.wikipedia.org/wiki/American_manual_alphabet) as well as a single "sentinel" symbol (open hand facing forward with fingers spread) used to indicate the end of a phrase.

-Software usage is as follows:
+Basic software usage is as follows:

 1. Start the main FS Interpreter Python script.
 2. Hold the 'A' symbol (basic closed hand facing forward with thumb on side) roughly 2 to 6 feet from webcam until software locates hand and enters the TRACK_HAND state.